What Are The Preventive Measures For Occupational Asthma?

 Proper ventilation plays a crucial role in preventing occupational asthma.
 Good airflow helps to dilute and remove airborne allergens and irritants, reducing their concentration in the workplace.
 Employers should ensure that ventilation systems are regularly inspected and maintained to function effectively.
 The use of fans, air purifiers, and open windows can also contribute to better air circulation.

-See also What Is The Importance Of Sleep In Asthma Management?
+See also What Is The Importance Of Weight Management In Asthma Control?

 Implementing Good Housekeeping Practices